 - b.
 Elected members: Elected members of the Faculty Senate will hold office for two years, beginning on June 1 of the year in which they are elected, in accordance with the following: - i.
 Twenty members shall be elected, prior to June 1 of the odd-numbered years, by the General Faculty.
 These shall be designated Senators-at-Large. - ii.
 A minimum of one member shall be elected prior to June 1 of the evennumbered years by each College Faculty.
 The Colleges shall include each academic college as well as any unit whose General Faculty membership exceeds the number of General Faculty in the smallest academic college.
 Those General Faculty members who are not part of any academic college and whose numbers in their individual units do not meet the above criteria shall conduct an election as if they constitute a common college.
 Elected members of the Faculty Senate in addition to the twenty elected by the General Faculty and the ones elected by each College Faculty, including the common college, shall be apportioned among the several colleges, essentially in proportion to the number in each College Faculty.
 Such apportionment is to be established in accord with the published census of the General Faculty by the Committee on Faculty Membership. - c.
 Seven students: four students selected annually by the Associated Students of the University of Arizona and three students, selected annually by the Graduate and Professional Student Council in whatever manner those bodies decide. - d.
-Representatives of the UArizona Staff Council: two members of the UArizona Staff Council (UASC) shall be appointed annually by the Chair of UASC.
-The members will hold voting membershipand be afforded the full privileges thereof. - Representative of the Classified Staff: one member of the Classified Staff Council (CSC) of the University of Arizona shall be appointed annually by the Chair of CSC.
+Representatives of the UArizonn-Staff Council: two members of the UArizonn-University of Arizonn Staff Council (UASC) shall be appointed annually by the Chair of UASC.
+The members will hold voting membershipand be afforded the full privileges thereof. - e.
+Representative of the Classified Staff: one member of the Classified Staff Council (CSC) of the University of Arizona shall be appointed annually by the Chair of CSC.
+The member will hold voting membership and be afforded the full privileges thereof Representative of the Postdoctoral scholars: one member of the University of Arizona Postdoctoral Association (UAPA) shall be appointed annually by the Chair of the UAPA.
 The member will hold voting membership and be afforded the full privileges thereof. - f.
 Faculty Senate shall fill a vacant Senate seat using the following procedure: If a Senate seat is vacated due to a Senator's resignation or inability to serve, two circumstances apply: either (a) there were unelected candidates for the position in the election in which the unable-to-serve Senator was elected; or (b) there were no unelected candidates available in that Senator's constituency.
 For all vacancies occurring under situation (a), the Committee on Elections will ask the unelected candidate receiving the next highest number of votes to become the successor.
 If this individual is unavailable, then the next highest vote recipient will be asked to serve, repeating until no unelected candidates are available.
 All such successors will serve until the return of the regularly elected Senator or until the end of the vacated term, whichever occurs first, but no less than one full semester in any case.